Day-by-Day / February 23, 1806

 Sea otters and seals

-Fort Clatsop, Astoria, OR Several are sick and Sgt.
-Ordway writes that he has influenza.
+At Fort Clatsop near present Astoria, Oregon, several enlisted men are sick, and Sgt.
+Ordway writes that he may have influenza.
 Lewis describes sea otters and seals.

 Influenza